 Finally, there is a vendor product (FlowMotion Multiparametric PET by Siemens) that enables dynamic whole-body PET including parametric imaging.
 This is very rewarding given that our group was the earliest to propose and work on this framework, including close collaboration with Siemens.
 This is clearly an enabling technology, and it remains to be seen whether […] via Rahmim Lab

-The summer 2017 edition of the newsletter of the Translational and Molecular Imaging Institute (TMII) in Mount Sinai, New York, features our latest research findings in multi-parametric PET molecular imaging utilizing state-of-the-art:
+The summer 2017 edition of the newsletter of the Biomedical Engineering and Imaging Institute (BMEII) in Mount Sinai, New York, features our latest research findings in multi-parametric PET molecular imaging utilizing state-of-the-art: